yashranjan1/dotfiles/README.md

 ## Dependencies

-You need to have these to make sure everything in my dotfiles work you.
+You need to have these to make sure everything in my dotfiles works for you.

 - [Hyprland](https://hyprland.org/)
 - [ags](https://github.com/Aylur/ags)